Pin

 Running Ecommerce Facebook ads [step-by-step]

-1. Getting Set Up
+1. The Set Up

 Setting up your Facebook ad account is an underrated step, you don’t want to rush this process.